Healthy Homes Assessment Houghton Bay

 What are unjustifiable gaps or holes?

-If you can feel external air flowing in or a clear draught from a crack or a gap and you can feel it, it is most likely a gap or hole that requirements sealing in some way.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that let air into or out of the house require the sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be blocked off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it’s probably a gap or an opening that needs sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and allow air in or out of the home need to be sealed.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for ensuring that these draughts are stopped as much as possible.

-There is no require to block up intentional holes or gaps in the building.
-For instance, small gaps around windows and doors may be required to allow movement of the structure as the house is heated and cools in order to let them be opened and closed rather than sticking.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the structure when the home gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
+We will test all doors and windows during our Healthy Homes assessment of your rental property.

 Check out the complete details regarding the Healthy Homes draught stopping requirements.